mosaic-design-system/docs/src/components/navigation-bar.md

   body: >-
     ## Live demo

-    Below, you can find a live demo for a Nav component.
-Use the drop-down menus and radio buttons to view the different Nav Types and Variants.
+    Below, you can find a live demo for a Navigation Bar component.
+Use the drop-down menus and radio buttons to view the different Navigation Bar Types and Variants.
   preview:
     variants:
       - template: